-This report presents the results of the staff satisfaction survey that was conducted at the level of Institutions of Bosnia and Herzegovina.
-The survey was initiated by the Civil Service Agency of Bosnia and Herzegovina.
+This report presents the results of the staff satisfaction survey that was conducted in Bosnia and Herzegovina at the level of Republika Srpska.
+The survey was initiated by the Civil Service Agency of Republika Srpska.
 ReSPA supported its implementation.

 The objective of the survey was to measure public servants' key attitudes and how they experience human resources management on a day-today basis.
-The survey aimed to generate evidence for the Civil Service Agency of Bosnia and Herzegovina based on the bottom-up perspective of public servants.
-The implementation of the survey also provided an opportunity for public servants to give 'voice' and share feedback on management practices in their institutions.
+The survey aimed to generate evidence for the Civil Service Agency of Republika Srpska based on the bottom-up perspective of public servants.
+The implementation of the survey also provided an opportunity for public servants to give a 'voice' and share feedback on management practices in their institutions.

-Following an Executive Summary of key results, the report is divided in three parts.
+Following an Executive Summary of key results, the report is divided into three parts.
 Part 1 measures the key staff attitudes in public administration.
-They include job satisfaction, work motivation, and job engagement, organisational commitment, and the motivation to serve the public.
-The survey further measures the intention to remain in public administration, which resonates with the concept of turnover intention, and the well-being and work-life balance of public servants, including perceived stress at work, the risk of burnout and the ability to balance demands in their professional and private life.
+They include job satisfaction, work motivation, job engagement, organisational commitment, and the motivation to serve the public.
+The survey further measures the intention to remain in public administration, which resonates with the concept of turnover intention and the well-being and work-life balance of public servants, including perceived stress at work, the risk of burnout and the ability to balance demands in their professional and private lives.

-The report presents composite indices that combine several survey items into individual scores, and the distribution of responses for individual survey items.
-The report presents the average scores for staff attitudes towards the public administration, and the range between the highest and lowest scoring institutions.
-As will become evident, the differences between average staff attitudes in the lowest scoring institution and the highest scoring institutions are often very large, indicating the importance of tailoring interventions for individual institutions in addition to addressing public administration in its entirety.
+The report presents composite indices that combine several survey items into individual scores and the distribution of responses for individual survey items.
+The report presents the average scores for staff attitudes towards public administration and the range between the highest and lowest-scoring institutions.
+As will become evident, the differences between average staff attitudes in the lowest scoring institution and the highest-scoring institutions are often very large, indicating the importance of tailoring interventions for individual institutions in addition to addressing public administration in its entirety.

-Staff attitudes are based on the individual perceptions and experience of public servants.
-Academic research has demonstrated for both the public and the private sector that high levels of staff attitudes are closely associated with individual and organisation performance.
+Staff attitudes are based on the individual perceptions and experiences of public servants.
+Academic research has demonstrated for both the public and the private sector that high levels of staff attitudes are closely associated with individual and organisational performance.
 In other words, more satisfied and more motivated public servants can be expected to perform better and thus contribute to the overall performance of public administration.